Lawrence Oates: Preparation

 Oates's primary task on the expedition was to attend to its horses.

 In 1910, he applied to join Robert Falcon Scott's expedition to the South Pole—the Terra Nova expedition—and was accepted mainly on the strength of his experience with horses and, to a lesser extent, his ability to make a financial contribution of £1,000 towards the expedition.
 Nicknamed "the soldier" by his fellow expedition members, his role was to look after the 19 ponies that Scott intended to use for sledge hauling during the initial food depot-laying stage and the first half of the trip to the South Pole.
 Apsley Cherry-Garrard referred to him as "a man who had forgotten as much as most men know about horses."
 Scott eventually selected him as one of the five-man party who would travel the final distance to the Pole.
 Belgrave Edward Sutton Ninnis, a fellow polar explorer who accompanied Douglas Mawson on the Australasian Antarctic Expedition, described Oates in his diary as "distinguished, simple-minded."
 Ninnis also expressed concern that Oates was the wrong man for the job.

+A sledge flag which was drawn up for Oates prior to the Terra Nova Expedition, but never actually made for him to use.
+Oates was thus one of the few prominent members of the expedition not to have a sledge flag.

 From the beginning of the voyage, Oates was initially not a popular member onboard the Terra Nova.
 According to Ninnis, testimonials from crew members onboard indicated that during the voyage out "he [Oates] did not, by general affectation, increase his popularity with the fellows on board" and that "....[if]
 Oates gets unpopular with the other fellows, his life, cooped up with them in the hut on McMurdo Sound, will certainly not be a bed of roses." and that "....unless he pulls himself together a bit, he will find himself "returned, not wanted."
 Oates also clashed with Scott many times on issues of management of the expedition.
 "Their natures jarred on one another", expedition member Frank Debenham recalled.
 When he first saw the ponies that Scott had brought on the expedition, Oates was horrified at the £5 animals, which he said were too old for the job and "a wretched load of crocks."
 He later said: "Scott's ignorance about marching with animals is colossal."
 He also wrote in his diary "Myself, I dislike Scott intensely and would chuck the whole thing if it were not that we are a British expedition ...
 He is not straight, it is himself first, the rest nowhere ..."
 However, he also wrote that his harsh words were often a product of the hard conditions.
 Scott, less harshly, called Oates "the cheery old pessimist", adding: "the Soldier takes a gloomy view of everything, but I've come to see that this is a characteristic of him."